Planning a Church Service

 Third, every team member won’t attend every dry run, which means that holding dry runs monthly (at least initially) gives everyone a chance to practice their team task, even if they can’t make one or two dry runs.

-The more you do this, the smoother your operations will go, and the more seamless worship experience your church members will have.
+The more intentionality you put towards soft solutions and service planning, the smoother your operations will go, and the more seamless worship experience your church members will have.
+Not only that, but every church staff member should have a personal plan for helping to contribute to success.

-To streamline this process, go through this simple 11-step process:
+To streamline this planning process, go through this simple 11-step planning process:

 Implement this process, and you’ll have a streamlined strategy and process to optimize your church service plan as quickly and excellently as possible.